poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

     class OurPlugin(BasePlugin):
         def plugin_init(self):
-            self.description = "OurPluginExtension"                 ##~ String data readab;e by humans and to find the plugin by another plugin. self.xep = "ope"                 ##~ String data readable by humans and to find the plugin by another plugin by adding it into `slixmpp/plugins/__init__.py` to the `__all__` declaration with 'xep_OPE'.
+            self.description = "OurPluginExtension"                 ##~ String data readable by humans and to find the plugin by another plugin. self.xep = "ope"                 ##~ String data readable by humans and to find the plugin by another plugin by adding it into `slixmpp/plugins/__init__.py` to the `__all__` declaration with 'xep_OPE'.

             namespace = ExampleTag.namespace